-After saying our goodbyes to Eric and settling into the Four Seasons in Papagayo, we all itched for a bit more adventure.
-A guided riverboat tour of Tortuguero’s beaches and black water canals produced sightings of scarlet macaws, green sea turtles, blue heron, jaguars, three-toed sloths, river otters, and the chance to hand feed fruit to the capuchin monkeys that boarded our vessel.
+A guided riverboat tour of Tortuguero’s beaches and black water canals produced sightings of scarlet macaws, green sea turtles, blue heron, jaguars, three-toed sloths, river otters, and the chance to view capuchin monkeys playing just a few feet from the boat.

 Shouts of “Pura Vida!” may be heard just about anywhere in Costa Rica.
 It expresses a toast to “pure life” and embodies the heart and soul of this relaxed and happy community-focused nation ready to share its rich culture with its adventure-seeking guests.